dmarticus/circle/README.md

 ### Core Functionality

+- [] differentiate between query params and the request body.
+Right now I don't think I do that.
 - [] Wrap API Overview endpoints (small)
 - [] Wrap Transfers endpoint (small/medium [lots of new data being returned from the wallet info, but once it's done the endpoints will be easy])
 - [] Wrap Addresses endpoint (medium)